-362. Plaintiffs reallege and incorporate by reference all prior and subsequent paragraphs.

-A reviewing court must "hold unlawful and set aside agency action" that is 363. "contrary to constitutional right, power, privilege, or immunity."
+- 381. Plaintiffs reallege and incorporate by reference all prior and subsequent paragraphs. - 382.
+A reviewing court must "hold unlawful and set aside agency action" that is "contrary to constitutional right, power, privilege, or immunity."
 5 U.S.C. § 706(2)(B).

-364. The mass OHS office closures and layoffs, the March 14 DEI Ban, and the April 16 DEIA Certification constitutes a final agency action subject to judicial review.
+- 383. The mass OHS office closures and layoffs, the policy of delay on designation decisions, the March 14 DEI Letter, and the April 16 DEIA Certification constitutes a final agency action subject to judicial review.
 These marks the "consummation" of the agency's decision making process, sets forth the agency's conclusions that agencies are acting unlawfully, and proscribes new substantive obligations "from which legal consequences will flow."
 Bennett v.
-Spear, 520 U.S. 154, 178 (1997) (quoting Rederiaktiebolaget Transatlantic, 400 U.S. at 71).
+Spear, 520 U.S. 154, 178 (1997) (quoting Rederiaktiebolaget Transatlantic, 400 U.S. at 71). - 384.
+For the reasons described above and incorporated here, Defendants' actions are contrary to constitutional right, and the Court must hold them unlawful and set them aside. - 385.
+As a result of Defendants' unlawful conduct, Plaintiffs have suffered and will continue to suffer irreparable harm.